daviduhden/openbar/README.md

 # OpenBar

-`openbar` is a status bar written in C99 designed for `cwm` (or other X11 window managers) on OpenBSD.
+`openbar` is a status bar written in C designed for `cwm` (or other X11 window managers) on OpenBSD.
 Any contribution is highly appreciated.

 > Currently, this project does not support other operating systems, nor does the maintainer have any intention of working on it.